SPECIAL REPORT-The mainland's colonisation of the Hong Kong economy

 But the mainland grid giants are making inroads.
 China Southern Power Grid last year bought a 30 percent stake in CLP’s power unit Castle Peak for $1.6 billion, while State Grid Corporation of China spent about $1.2 billion to buy into the local initial public offering of HK Electric Investments, a spinoff of Power Assets, early this year.

 Hong Kong’s Environment Bureau said in an email response that importing electricity from mainland China was one of two options under consideration.
-HK Electric said via email that local power generation through the increased use of natural gas was its preferred option.
-CLP said it had shared its views during the government consultations.
+CLP and Power Assets did not respond to questions sent by email.

 One area where mainlanders have yet to make headway is the city’s elite clubs.
 With the exception of some clubs like the Aberdeen Marina Club and the Jockey Club which offer hefty debentures, it is difficult for newcomers like mainland Chinese to get membership as some of these establishments have waiting lists that can be as long as 20 years.